It gets hard sometimes…

 After making the plan that I would go home and come back if needed.
 I left him there waiting for an MRI, went home to feed the kids and get them to bed.
 I assumed he would call me within a couple of hours to come and collect him.
 That was at 6pm.

 At 11:15pm my phone buzzed and I saw a number on the screen that I didn’t recognise.
-It was a neurosurgeon who had driven from the city on a Saturday night to see Scott.
+It was a neurosurgeon who had driven from the city on a Saturday night to see my husband.
 As he was so worried about the lack of movement in his left leg.

-Surfing is Scott’s outlet, his passion and his happy place.
+Surfing is my husband’s outlet, his passion and his happy place.
 This… this was the kill shot.

 I felt like the ground beneath my feet was liquid.
-I knew how scared Scott would be, and I knew what life might look like for him if he was never able to be the active father and fit surfer he had always been.
+I knew how scared my husband would be, and I knew what life might look like for him if he was never able to be the active father and fit surfer he had always been.

 Even with the surgery, he may not recover for one year.
 If at all.